Zabba Lindner And the Rhythm' Stix (Germany)

 Virtual Realities (1991)

-Electronic 'Jazz' ensemble created by Neil Ardley and John L. Walters in 1988.
+Electronic 'jazz' ensemble created by Neil Ardley and John L. Walters in 1988.
 The music is based on their unique 'Zyklus Midi Performance System' that enables each player to control up to four synths / samplers simultaneously.

-See also: Ardley, Neil
+See also: Ardley, Neil, Greveson, Warren.

 Zyl, Chuck van (USA)